 9.4 million people in 2011 reported driving under the influence of illicit drugs.

 6.8 million people with an addiction have a mental illness.

-Rates of illicit drug use is also highest among those aged 18 to 25.
+Rates of illicit drug use are also highest among those aged 18 to 25.

 Alcoholism is one of the most common addictions affecting Americans.
 It also an addiction that goes untreated in many cases because of the legality of the substance.
 However, the recorded rates of alcoholism are decreasing (18.1 million people in 2002 to 16.7 million in 2011), but the addiction is still a cause for concern.
 Find out more about your alcohol treatment and recovery options.

-Binge drinking is more common in men; 9.1% of men 12 and older reported heavy drinking 5 or more days in a month, while 2.6% of women reported this.
+Binge drinking is more common in men; 9.1% of men 12 and older reported heavy drinking five or more days in a month, while 2.6% of women reported this.